 student's disability (as indicated in supporting documentation listed below).

+Applicable release forms must also be obtained to allow the exchange of information and establish parental permission to participate in services.

+The completed VR1820 and release forms paired with verification of disability from the list below completes the paperwork needed to begin providing Pre-ETS.
 Supporting documentation that is required to verify the student's disability may include the following:

 Case notes documenting VR counselor observations, review of school records, and statements of education staff

-A referral form from a school requesting Pre-ETS activities with the identification of a student's disability, signed by a school professional, parent, or guardian if the student is considered a minor (parental consent to participate in Pre-ETS is governed by state law and the policies of the educational programs and the designated state unit)
+A signed statement from a school professional with the identification of a student's disability and school enrollment status (A template of the VR Disability Verification Letter is available to capture this information)

 A copy of an IEP, Social Security Administration (SSA) beneficiary award letter, school psychological assessment, documentation of a diagnosis or disability determination, or documentation relating to Section 504 accommodations

 Note: When a potentially eligible student is participating in a work placement as part of work-based learning, whether paid or unpaid, the requirements established in B-204-2: Customer Identification and Authorization for Employment for documentation of legal status to work in the United States must be met.
 However, for all other Pre-ETS activities, only the information listed above and found on the VR1820 is required for potentially eligible students.